Grace's Guide To British Industrial History

 The bridge was officially opened on 2nd June 1897 by William Gladstone.

-1926 The bridge was later replaced by a double leaf rolling bascule bridge which was also called the Jubilee Bridge (also known as the Blue Bridge) - see Queensferry Bridge.
+1926 Having proved inadequate for the volume and weight of modern traffic, the bridge was replaced by a double leaf rolling bascule bridge, also called the Jubilee Bridge (also known as the Blue Bridge) - see Queensferry Bridge.

 See Also